Mercy and the Endicotts

 Bio

 Chris Van Dusen is a Children's Book illustrator and author based in Camden, Maine.
-We are featuring Van Dusens original illustrations from three books, A Piglet Named Mercy, Even Monsters Go to School, and Even Monsters Need to Sleep.

 "I was born in Portland, Maine on St. Patrick’s Day, 1960.
 As a child, my brothers and I would spend hours drawing pictures.
 We didn’t have video games or computers to entertain us, so we drew instead.
 One of my brothers would sketch intricate war scenes.
 Another would draw animals so realistic you’d swear they were breathing.
 My specialty was aliens, robots and monsters.